KeithBremer/syllabus/db/week-2/lesson.md

 ### Updating a row

+When you need to change values in a table, use the `UPDATE` command.
 The general construction to update a row is:

 ```sql
 UPDATE table